Where Do I Start?

 What Happens After I am Found Eligible?

 After the individual or legal guardian is notified of the eligibility status, they will be referred for the identified services available through the County Board.
-Common services are Support Coordination (SSA) and/or Family Support Services (FSS).
+Common services are Support Coordination (SSA) and/or Family Support Services (FNA).